dmytrovoytko/SublimeText-Translate/README.md

 - via binding and using hotkey **Ctrl+Alt+G** (⌘Cmd+Alt+G in OSX)
 - via Tools ➡️ Translator ➡️ Translate seclected text
 - via Command Pallet, Ctrl+Shift+P (⌘Cmd+Shift+P in OSX) > Translate selected text
+* you can also translate the text in your clipboard, or the current word if no text selected
 3. If you want to change translation to inline mode (when translation replaces original selected text), change **results_mode** in settings.
 4. If you just want to see translation without changing your text, you can set **show_popup** in settings.
 5. If you want to translate by default to different than English language, change **target_language** in settings.

 ### 🛠️ Commands
-- **Translate selected text** - translates selected text baesd on settings
+- **Translate selected text** - translates selected text based on your settings
 - **Translate selected to...** - you choose the target language before translation
+- **Translate clipboard** - translates text of your clipboard based on your settings
 - **Translator: Print supported languages to console** - to see available languages for changing translation settings

 ## Installation (via Package Control)

-* If you don't have Package Control follow [this instruction](https://packagecontrol.io/installation)
+* If you don't have Package Control, follow [this instruction](https://packagecontrol.io/installation)
 * Open the Command Palette (Tools ➡️ Command Palette… )
 * Search for and choose “Package Control: Install Package” (give it a few seconds to return a list of available packages)
 * Search for “Translator” and install.